DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## NULL
 ```
 A couple of things of note:
 - It should be pretty clear that there is something different about the way it is storing the information.
-Seemingly the names of the original objects have been lost.
+The names (which is an attribute) of the original objects have been lost.
 - Also, as a list, it does not make assumptions about how you will use the underlying objects, so it has not coerced the character vectors to factors.

+Question 27.
 How might we get the names of the underlying objects?

 Annoyingly:

 ```r
 list_the_data = list(gene1 = gene1, gene2 = gene2, gene3 = gene3, genotype = genotype, day = day)